sanand0/til/til.md

       _How_: “What I asked AI; what it missed; how I verified; what I’d change next time.”
     - **“No-AI under secure conditions” mixed with AI-permitted coursework.** Matches national/institutional guidance for GenAI-aware assessment design.
 Use secure, time-boxed checks for fundamentals; allow AI elsewhere with audit trails.
     - **Primary research (interviews/user studies) before design/coding.** Fits the “authentic assessment” literature and reduces LLM substitution.
 Grade on research protocol + synthesis rigor, not word count.
     - **Explicit problem-solving frames (initial/current/goal state).** Classic problem-solving scaffolds; improves formulation before querying AI.
 Pair with short “assumption logs.”
-(General pedagogy supported; CT depends on domain knowledge—see caveat below.)
+(General pedagogy supported; CT depends on domain knowledge -- see caveat below.)
     - **Caveat (important):** _Critical thinking depends on domain knowledge._ Don’t expect generic CT drills to transfer without content mastery.
 Plan tasks so students must recall/apply _specific_ knowledge before or alongside AI.
   - How can we train students to use AI critically instead of accepting the output blindly?
 [ChatGPT](https://chatgpt.com/share/6899bc5e-1800-800c-bfce-25d261c63a09)
     - **Teach “lateral reading” and SIFT for source checking.** Stanford’s Civic Online Reasoning work and Caulfield’s SIFT method offer actionable heuristics for verifying claims, URLs, and citations that LLMs surface.
 Build these into rubrics.
-    - **Run “AI auditing” labs (hallucination hunts).** Students collect/label model mistakes, missing assumptions, and fabricated citations—an approach aligned with UNESCO’s call for AI literacy and validation.
+    - **Run “AI auditing” labs (hallucination hunts).** Students collect/label model mistakes, missing assumptions, and fabricated citations -- an approach aligned with UNESCO’s call for AI literacy and validation.
-    - **Use online judges with _hidden_ tests + adversarial cases.** Autograding literature supports hidden tests for robust generalization; it trains students to verify and not overfit to visible specs—or to AI’s surface patterns.
+    - **Use online judges with _hidden_ tests + adversarial cases.** Autograding literature supports hidden tests for robust generalization; it trains students to verify and not overfit to visible specs -- or to AI’s surface patterns.
     - **“Sandwich” workflow: spec → implement 1–2 reps → let AI complete → _verify_ rigorously.** Mirrors human-in-the-loop patterns in industry; use checklists for unit/property tests and invariants before accepting AI output.
     - **Live-coding with an AI assistant _on display_ (to show failure modes).** Demonstrates nondeterminism/limitations in real time; supports critical habits.
 Pair with a post-mortem template.
     - **Prompt red-teaming/jailbreak exercises (safe scope).** Students learn that guardrails can be bypassed and why verification matters.
 Keep it ethical and bounded.